-How do patients choose a physician or surgeon?
+How do patients choose a doctor or surgeon?
 That seems to be the million-dollar question for many physician practices and hospitals, and according to whom you ask, the answer is usually different.

 Factors that Influence How Patients Choose Physicians